Frogman-Engine/Frogman-Engine/ReadMe.md

 # Prerequisite:
 1. CMake 3.27.0 or the latest
 2. The latest Visual Studio 2022 with Windows SDK version 10.0.26100.0
-3. The latest Visual Studio 2022 Clang CL

 # C++ standard version:
 C++ 20 or the latest.